Abebe Damte Beyene

 Experts from the Ministry of Water and Energy (MoWE) and the EEU were also involved in the study, particularly in the field survey and discussions with relevant stakeholders.

 The project also involved capacity building for staff at MoWE, and students from Addis Ababa University and Duke University.
 The team plans to disseminate the EEG data to MSc students at Addis Ababa University.

 The project has filled important knowledge gaps on the role that electricity pricing reform can play in influencing energy consumption and improving electricity service delivery.
 The findings are expected to inform interventions that will enhance the Ethiopian government’s efforts to expand access to electricity, address inefficiency in energy consumption, and contribute to the socioeconomic development of the country.

 Addis Ababa University (AAU)

-Ministry of Water, Irrigation and Energy (MoWIE)
+Ministry of Water and Energy (MoWE)